mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 `home`, `office`, `fax`, and possibly other words of our choosing -- and each phone number is comprised of three strings.

-We could describe this value using what's called an _index signature_
+We could describe this value using what's called an _index signature_:

 ```ts twoslash
 const phones: {